Financial Aid Frequently Asked Questions

 - Students may view and pay their tuition bill electronically via MyAccess

-- Questions regarding payment may be directed to the Office of Payment and Billing Services
+- Questions regarding payment should be directed to the Office of Revenue and Receivables

 Are payment plans available to students?

-Yes, questions regarding payment plans may be directed to the Office of Payment and Billing Services
+Yes, questions regarding payment plans should be directed to the Office of Revenue and Receivables

 How do I waive the cost of student health insurance?

 Student Health Insurance is automatically applied to every student account.
-In order to waive coverage, complete the Student Health Insurance Survey in Myaccess.
-This survey will be available soon after the posting of your student account bill.
+In order to waive coverage, complete the student health insurance survey in MyAccess.
+The survey is generally available in July of each year.